silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query.md

   limit 3
 ]]}

-You can order based on multiple expressions by specifying multiple expressions separated by commas:
+You can sort by multiple expressions separated by commas.
+Each key is evaluated left to right — the second key only matters when the first compares as equal:

 ${query[[
   from p = index.tag "page"